L061N/Login-custom-overlays/README.md

 - **Twitch Chat**: For streamers, shows your chat on screen
 - **Launch Assist**: shows precise pedal inputs to nail a perfect start
 - **Spotter**: shows orange bars when side-by-side with another car
+- **Fuel Calculator**: when in garage, shows how much fuel is needed for the race

 ## How to Get